 Early in the the Meiji period (1868-1912 AD) the Bureau of Yinyang was closed, Onmyoji and Shugendo practices banned, Shinto and Buddhism forcibly separated, the Gregorian calendar introduced, alongside many other monumental changes.
 With the government intent on modernisation, there was a risk that the philosophies of inyo and gogyo could be lost as fundamental components of Japanese thought and culture.
 Yet festivals and rituals continued, as did belief in lucky and unlucky days, years and directions.
 Traditions and practices held on, especially in rural areas.
 Following World War 2 more changes occurred, including a new constitution in Japan.
 Shugendo was officially reinstated and has become increasingly popular, particularly in the west, as a way to enlightenment and deeper connections with nature.
 Through these changes exposure to, and understanding of, inyo and gogyo have changed accordingly.

 The Onmyoji movies, released in 2001 and 2003 (see Kiejziewicz (2017) Japanese magic on the screen), led to an explosion of related yinyang media and imagery including Apps, TV shows, video games, music, manga and anime that together raised the popular profile of yinyang in Japan.
 Anime and manga show miko (Shinto shrine maidens) summoning and controlling shikigami – the spirit servants used by Onmyoji in various rituals.
 Ninja and their practices are also popular and widely portrayed.
 There are schools in Japan that continue to teach divination using the Ekikyo (Yi Jing).
+The trigrams may also appear in the annual almanacs published in Japan, something I have to look into more.
+(I also plan to further explore the application of seimeigaku (full-name science) over time where inyo and gogyo form part of numerical tests used to chose Japanese people’s names).
 Many contemporary festivals, rituals, fortune telling and identification of auspicious dates and directions are based on Onmyodo.
 Kampo and fusui are still practiced.
 Interestingly, Davey (2007; The Japanese Way of the Artist) describes inyo as one of the spiritual aesthetics of Japan along with wabi-sabi, mono-no-aware and others.
 While the depth of understanding of the philosophy of ki (vital energy) and inyo gogyo setsu will vary, yinyang remains part of the psyche of contemporary Japanese.

 Inyo and gogyo represent nature and the universe as expressions of energy that are constantly changing.
 It is within our reach to bring them into balance and harmony depending on our actions.
 This perhaps helps explain the popularity of yinyang in the west, in both its purest form and as expressed through practices such as Feng Shui and the Yi Jing.
 As an indication of the reach of yinyang thought, I was pleasantly surprised to see the Tai Chi symbol prominently displayed in the last episode of the satirical Australian series ‘Mad as Hell‘ on April 22nd, 2020.
 It illustrates and reinforces the need to harmonise and balance the vital energies and polarities around us.